 The following terms are used in the water industry to define contaminant levels.
-Pleasanton's drinking water is tested at the levels in the table to the far right.
+Pleasanton's drinking water is tested at the levels in the table in section 8.

 AL - Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.